MV Loch Tarbert: History

-MV Loch Tarbert was built in 1992 by JW Miller & Sons Ltd of St Monans.
+MV Loch Tarbert was built in 1992 by JW Miller & Sons Ltd of St Monans, following MV Loch Buie's launch there the previous year.

 Layout

 Loch Tarbert is a variant on MV Isle of Cumbrae's design.
-Her car deck has capacity for 18 cars.
+Her car deck has capacity for 17 cars.
 Passenger accommodation for 150 passengers is in a starboard lounge and on two outer decks.
 A large funnel on the opposite side to her wheelhouse is painted in CalMac livery.

 Service

 MV Loch Tarbert replaced MV Loch Ranza on the seasonal Claonaig – Lochranza crossing in July 1992, operating this crossing in summers until 2016.
-In winters, she has relieved at Fishnish, Colintraive and Largs.
+In winters, she has relieved at Iona, Fishnish, Colintraive and Largs.
 She provided additional dangerous loads sailings from Largs to Lochranza until the service from Tarbert to Arran started.

 In early 1996, she opened the new Otternish – Leverburgh route across the Sound of Harris, awaiting new MV Loch Bhrusda.

 During a seaman's strike in 2000, Arran traffic was diverted to the Loch Fyne and Claonaig crossings.
 Loch Tarbert was joined by MV Isle of Cumbrae to cope with the traffic.